Actipro/WPF-Controls/Documentation/topics/grids/propertygrid-features/data-models.md

 ### Target

 The [Target](xref:@ActiproUIRoot.Controls.Grids.PropertyData.IPropertyModel.Target) property returns the object that owns the property.
-For instance, if a `Foo` class instance was set to [PropertyGrid](xref:@ActiproUIRoot.Controls.Grids.PropertyGrid).[DataObject](xref:@ActiproUIRoot.Controls.Grids.PropertyGrid.DataObject), and a property model was generated for a `Bar` property on the `Foo` class, that property model's `Target` would return the `Foo` instance.
+For instance, if a `Person` class instance was set to [PropertyGrid](xref:@ActiproUIRoot.Controls.Grids.PropertyGrid).[DataObject](xref:@ActiproUIRoot.Controls.Grids.PropertyGrid.DataObject), and a property model was generated for a `Name` property on the `Person` class, that property model's `Target` would return the `Person` instance.

 The [TargetType](xref:@ActiproUIRoot.Controls.Grids.PropertyData.IPropertyModel.TargetType) property returns the `Type` of the [Target](xref:@ActiproUIRoot.Controls.Grids.PropertyData.IPropertyModel.Target) instance.
-In the example above, it would return a `Type` representing the `Foo` class.
+In the example above, it would return a `Type` representing the `Person` class.

 ### Value and Type